5/14/2025

 Richard Lowenthal

-we are executing from a position of strength.
+Thank you, Kathy.
+As you heard, we are executing from a position of strength.
 We've seen the momentum across the board from strong early revenue and formulary wins to physician testimonials and real-world adoption.
-This reinforces our belief that NEPI is a truly transformative product.
-I am proud of the work our team has done and I'm grateful to our partners, the medical and advocacy communities, and above all else, the patients and caregivers for their support and enthusiasm.
+This reinforces our belief that NEFI is a truly transformative product.
+I am proud of the work our team has done and am grateful to our partners, the medical and advocacy communities, and above all else, the patients and caregivers for their support and enthusiasm.
 Operator, please open the line for questions.

 speaker